infernalzeus/infernalzeus/README.md

 - :page_with_curl: Interested in my paper?<br>
   [ML based Analysis to Identify Speech Features Relevant in Predicting Alzheimer’s](https://www.doi.org/10.1145/3532213.3532244)

 - 📫 Don't see code you want to see?
-Or got a question?<br>
+Or got a question for me?
+I'd be glad to connect with fellow collaborators<br>
   **yashkumar1999@gmail.com**

 - 🌱 I’m currently learning: **AWS ML Specialty Certification**